DennisGundersen/MT4-To-CSharp-Bridge-Using-DNNE/README.md

 A prototype / tutorial for connecting unmanaged code in MT4 (MQL) to managed code (C#) in modern .NET (6+) using DNNE.

 ## Goal
-The goal of this project is to create a simple reuseable C# dll can be loaded into MQL in order to extend MT4 functionality to take advantage of any .NET solution.
+The goal of this project is to create a simple reuseable C# dll project that can be loaded into MQL in order to extend MT4 functionality to take advantage of any .NET solution.
 No actual trading strategies will be included in this project, just a prototype showing how to do the "plumbing" in order to enable your own ideas using C# and modern .NET.

 ## About MT4
 MetaTrader 4 is an electronic trading platform for foreign exchange traders by MetaQuotes.
 It has a simple built in programming IDE (MetaQuotes Language Editor, press F4 inside MT4) with is own language (MQL) which has a C++ like syntax.
 MQL allows traders to automate actions and strategies as well as connecting to external tools such as MathLab, R or AI.
 MT4 itself is available for free from any number of Forex brokers, just open a demo account and download the client.